Trip Highlights

 - Meals Included: Dinner

-Day 2: Kayak in Riviere Eternite Bay
+Day 2 - Kayak in Rivière-Éternité Bay

 Your kayak awaits you in Saguenay National Park.
 Upon arrival, our guides brief you on paddling techniques and general safety rules.
 After that, you're ready for your first fjord expedition beneath the huge rock faces of Eternity Bay.
-Paddle past these mesmerizing 350-meter-tall cliffs and out into the heart of the fjord.
-The route is about 8 miles, and you stop for a long lunch break with some tasty local treats at Ermine Bay.
-After coming back to Eternity Bay, your final destination will be a charming cottage, where you spend another delightful evening savoring the serenity of the quiet Anse St-Jean.
+Paddle past these mesmerizing 400-meter-tall cliffs and out into the heart of the fjord.
+The route is about 5 miles, and you stop for a long lunch break with some tasty local treats at Ermine Bay.
+After coming back to Eternity Bay, we transfer to the village of L’Anse Saint-Jean, a rural village set along the fjord.
+Here we stay in a local chalet or cabin where you also enjoy tonight’s home-cooked dinner.

 - Meals Included: Breakfast, Lunch, Dinner

-Day 3: Discover the backcountry of l'Anse-Saint Jean, Hiking
+Day 3 - Hiking to Discover the backcountry of Anse-Saint Jean

-- Hiking Distance: 6 miles
+- Hiking Distance: 5 miles

 - Meals Included: Breakfast, Lunch, Dinner

-Day 4: L’anse St-Jean - Kayaking
+Day 4 - L’Anse-Saint-Jean - Kayaking

 - Meals Included: Breakfast, Lunch, Dinner

-Day 5: Petit Saguenay: Kayaking & Hiking
+Day 5: Petit Saguenay: Kayaking (Possible Half-Day Hike)

-- Hiking Distance: 3 miles
+- Hiking Distance: (if applicable): 3 miles

 - Meals Included: Breakfast, Lunch, Dinner

-Day 6: Saint-Étienne to Tadoussac: Whale Watching
+Day 6: L’Anse-Saint-Jean to Tadoussac: Whale Watching

-You spend half the day exploring the fjord and the Saint Laurence estuary and its great seaway, where you might even encounter the large fin or ancient blue whales.
-Lunch will be at Tadoussac.
-Founded in 1660, Tadoussac is the oldest surviving French settlement in the Americas.
+Lunch will be at Tadoussac dunes.
+Founded in 1600, Tadoussac is the oldest surviving French settlement in the Americas.
 It thrived in the seventeenth century as France’s first trading post on the mainland of New France.
-We dine in Tadoussac, take a stroll in the village and marvel at the Old Chapel, the oldest wooden church in Canada and the USA.
-We dine in Tadoussac and enjoy our picturesque surroundings.
-You will also have the chance to go to the CIMM (Whale Museum).
-This evening we will check into our charming auberge.
+We take a stroll in the village and marvel at the Old Chapel, the oldest wooden church in Canada and the USA.
+We dine in town at a local restaurant and enjoy our picturesque surroundings.
+You will also have the chance to go to the CIMM (Whale Museum) to learn even more about these ocean gems.

-- Accommodations: Le Beluga or similar
+- Accommodations: Auberge Le Pionnier

 - Meals Included: Breakfast, Lunch, Dinner